-Tunnelblick and macOS Catalina
+Tunnelblick on macOS Catalina

-Tests indicate that this is a "one time" requirement.
-Once permission has been granted and the computer restarted, no further action is needed.
-Tunnelblick will be able to load "tun" and "tap" system extensions for any configuration without user interaction, and that ability will persist after computer restarts, "safe boots", and updates to Tunnelblick.
+This only needs to be done one time.
+Once permission to load system extensions signed by "Jonathan Bullard" has been granted and the computer has been restarted, no further action is needed.
+Tunnelblick will be able to load Tun and Tap system extensions for any configuration without user interaction, and that ability will persist after computer restarts, "safe boots", and updates to Tunnelblick.

 If your VPN requires the Tun system extension, you can – and should – modify your OpenVPN configuration file so the system extension will not be required.